 Although our area is known for amazing and varied outdoor activities, our culinary scene continues to grow and excite.

-In fact, there are so many stellar local restaurants in Punta Gorda that it’s been nominated for the 2020 USA TODAY 10Best Readers’ Choice Awards - Best Small Town Food Scene.
-Not only that, it’s the only Florida town nominated!
+In fact, there are so many stellar local restaurants that Punta Gorda won second place in the 2020 USA TODAY 10Best Readers’ Choice Awards - Best Small Town Food Scene.
+They were the only Florida destination nominated!

 In honor of this nomination, we’ve compiled a list of Punta Gorda restaurants offering exemplary food and drink, service, ambiance, and some special extras:

 Carmelo’s Italian Ristorante: OpenTable named them as one of The 100 Best Al Fresco Restaurants in America and a quick look at the Awards page of their website reveals plenty of other accolades, including more from OpenTable and from Harbor Style and TripAdvisor.
 For their re-opening, Carmelo’s has re-done their floors and brick walls, and added hand-sanitizer stations and plexiglass guards.
 These safety measures serve as icing on the cake of the seriously-wonderful-food that is their menu.
 Visit their Facebook page for specials and updates and, try the Bada Bing Pasta.
 Trust.